Parenting Plan

 The truth is, the number of millennials requesting prenuptial agreements is on the rise, as more than half of divorce attorneys indicated they saw an increase among individuals born between 1981 and 1996.

-The trend of young people and prenuptial agreements may come as a shock, until you learn the benefits and underlying factors driving their decisions.
-A Chicago prenuptial agreements lawyer can advise you on the specific advantages for your situation.
+The trend of young people and prenuptial agreements may come as a shock until you learn the benefits and underlying factors driving their decisions.
+A Chicago prenuptial agreement lawyer can advise you on the specific advantages for your situation.
 Here is a helpful overview.

 Factors Driving the Rise in Prenuptial Agreements